pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 A `ClientRegistration` must uniquely identify an `AuthServer` by using a label selector.
 Service operators are in charge of managing `AuthServer`.
-The labels for a resource is not required to be consistent across environments.
+The labels for a resource are not required to be consistent across environments.
 However, this can create complications for application operators.
 Label selectors are considered an advanced concept, and application operators might not be familiar with the specific labels associated with their desired `AuthServers`.
 It might be